NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.1.3 =
+This update fixes a problem with the Classic style which prevented the font from appearing on some browsers.

 = 1.1 =
 This update entailed a major refactor of the code.
 It now supports display of single menu items in shortcodes and widgets, templates to customize output of menus and menu items, hooks to implement new styles and more.
 Learn more at themeofthecrop.com.